azrulhasni/keymico/README.md

 -------------

-In this article we will use a simple banking restful application (called Keymicobank) that will be distributed to 3 AZs.
+In this article we will use a simple banking restful application (called Keymicobank) that will be distributed to 2 AZs / 3 VMs.

 ![](README.images/bK2Yox.jpg)

--   In this architecture, we will setup Minio, Keycloak and CockroachDB in 3 VMs in 3 different AZs.
-Minio will have a 4th VM in accordance to its requirement
+-   In this architecture, we will setup Minio, Keycloak and CockroachDB in 3 VMs in 2 different AZs.
+Minio will have a 4th VM in accordance to its minimal requirement

 -   This is a test setup so we mix everything together in a single VM.
 In